ankicommunity/ankicommunity.github.io/docs/Tutorials/tutoCreatingDockerImage.md

 There are two parameters to take into account that are the Architecture and the number of bit the two main architecture are X86 commonly found in intel CPU (desktop computer, server, etc) and ARM (found in raspberry pi as well as other SBC and most phones)
 Most x86 CPU today are 64 bits.
-Ehen it come to ARM, 32 and 64 bits are still quite common. (older raspberry pi where 32 bits, from the 3B+ (with a 64 bit OS) are now 64 bit)
+When it come to ARM, 32 and 64 bits are still quite common. (older raspberry pi where 32 bits, from the 3B+ (with a 64 bit OS) are now 64 bit)

 # Instructions
     git clone https://github.com/ankicommunity/docker-anki-sync-server